The Center for Holocaust and Genocide Studies has hosted a number of conferences since our inception here at FGCU.

 On March 19, 1944, the Nazis marched into and occupied Hungary, precipitating one of the most intense periods of genocidal destruction of the Holocaust.
 By the time the deportations of Hungarian Jews to Auschwitz and other locations had been brought to an end, no fewer than 540,000 Jews had been murdered.

-The Center for Judaic, Holocaust, and Genocide Studies at Florida Gulf Coast University hosted an international conference to commemorate the 70th anniversary of the start of the Holocaust in Hungary in 1944.
-The conference took place Sunday, March 16 to Tuesday, March 18 at Cohen Center, Rooms 213 and 214.
+The Center for Holocaust and Genocide Studies at Florida Gulf Coast University hosted an international conference to commemorate the 70th anniversary of the start of the Holocaust in Hungary in 1944.
+The conference took place Sunday, March 16 to Tuesday, March 18 at Cohen Student Union, Rooms 213 and 214.
 The conference was free and open to the public.

 The conference featured 50 scholars from a wide variety of disciplines and countries to explore key issues and recent research relating to the Holocaust in Hungary, as well as to contribute to ongoing discussions on this event.